Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 You need to look at the trading range of an individual security and then discern whether it is an A- or B+ trade opportunity.

-It's important to only trade the best opportunities because when the market goes down, everything has high implied volatility, and the Volatility Index (VIX) is also very high.
+It's important to only trade the best opportunities because when the market goes down, everything has high implied volatility, and the Volatility Index (VIX) will also be very high.

 When the VIX is high, this means that you will collect a lot of premium when selling options, but you're also assuming heightened risk and it's important to remember that NOT all opportunities are the same.